fwindolf/cuda-image/ReadMe.md

 ### Visualization

-The image can be visualized in a named window using the `show(...)` method.
+The image can be visualized in a named window using the `show(...)` functionality.
-On the first call, an opengl texture will be created.
-The data will be copied to that texture, thus subsequent changes to the image data will not reflect in the shown image.
+You can either create a typed window and update the content with every call of `show()`, or directly show an image by specifying the type.

+Types are:
+- COLOR_TYPE_<GREY, RGB, RGBA> for uchar images
+- COLOR_TYPE_<GREY, RGB, RGBA>_F for float images
+- DEPTH_TYPE for float images, showing the depth map as a 3D illuminated surface

+Internally, every time a new window is created, it will also create a OpenGL texture.
+Show copies the data to the bound texture, the show call blocks for that duration.

+To quickly debug images, you can also use the `visualize()` function.
+It provides only a minimal level of synchronization with the OpenGL thread, leaving the cuda context or bound texture broken some time.
+The call will also issue a warning informing you of that.

 ## Functionality

 - [x] Reading from file
+- [ ] Saving to file
+- [x] Direct data access, up- and downloads
-- [x] Casting to DevPtr
+- [x] Usage in cuda kernels via DevPtr
 - [x] Visualization (using Pangolin, with different types)
-- [x] Tranformation (Setting, Replacing, Thresholding)
+- [x] Tranformation
+    - [x] Set Value
+    - [x] Replace
+    - [x] Threshold
+    - [x] Absolute Value
-- [x] Reductions (Min, Max, Mean, Norm1, Norm2)
+- [x] Reductions
+    - [x] Min
+    - [x] Max
+    - [x] Mean
+    - [x] Median (for 1-channel, pretty slow though)
+    - [x] Norm1
+    - [x] Norm2
+    - [x] Valid pixels (not nan)
+    - [x] NonZero pixels
 - [x] Color transformations (Gray <-> Color)
 - [x] Casting (Reinterpreting, Copy to new type)
-- [x] Resizing using only valid pixels (Linear, Linear gwith Mask)
+- [x] Resizing using only valid pixels (Linear, Linear with Mask)
 - [x] Masking
-- [x] Simple math operations with operator overloads (+, -, *, /)
+- [x] Standard math operations with operator overloads (+, -, *, /)
-- [ ] Normalization